titamoreira/titamoreira.github.com/_posts/2019-04-30-blogging-about-home--stuff.markdown

 That day luckily arrived and with it the feeling of paying the debts to my old self, came too.
 So much empowered by love and confidence, I started building my own sanctuary and with that I found something as a hobby that later on I found myself passionate about: **spending rivers of money on decoration\!**

 I’m just kidding, love.
 It’s not rivers, just some\!
-I find the balance the key of everything.
+I find balance the key of everything.

 But for my surprise, when I shared within my inner circle that I was starting this decoration project, the no. 1 comment that stick with me the most was: